oren/oren.github.io/articles/sense-making-for-product-managers/README.md

 >To make things more complicated, the 'do always, then inhibit or ignore' strategy, while a very good idea for high reliability systems, is less appropriate in power and thermal constrained environments like mobile."

+John's looks at software systems as a complex challenge while Martin see them as complicated.

+## Reflection
-How to find quickly if someone has the tools to deal with a complex challenge?
+Write it down: How would you find quickly if someone has the tools to deal with a complex challenge?
 Can you use Myers–Briggs Type Indicator (MBTI)?
 Does J represent complicated and P complex?

 ## Links
 * Cynefin framework: https://en.wikipedia.org/wiki/Cynefin_framework (1 minute to stare at the  domains diagram)